-The application of these amendments had no impact on the Corporation's consolidated financial statements, but may affect the accounting for future transactions or arrangements.
+The application of these amendments had no impact on the consolidated financial statements of the Corporation, however it could affect the accounting of future transactions or agreements.

 4. New accounting pronouncements

 The following new standards, amendments and interpretations had been issued by the IASB, but their application is not yet mandatory: